khiner/flowgrid/README.md

 The "Grid" half of FlowGrid refers to an ambition to use a (virtually infinite) nested grid of subgrids as the primary UX paradigm.
 This idea stemmed from considering how to maximize the expressive power of a single Push 2 controller (or any grid-like controller, such as many from Akai, equipped with an LED and/or paired with a screen).
-I haven't gotten to this aspect yet here, but I explored it in [a previous JUCE application](https://github.com/khiner/flowgrid_old) before starting fresh with this project with a new stack and development goals.
+I haven't gotten to this aspect yet here, but I explored it in [a previous approach using JUCE](https://github.com/khiner/flowgrid_old) before starting fresh with this project with a new stack and development goals.

-_Note: Work here is paused to focus on a Vulkan Mesh Editor and a Rigid Body audio model ([MeshEditor](https://github.com/khiner/MeshEditor))._

 ## Goals